Muddz/KindleHighlightsReader/README.md

 # KindleHighlightReader <img width="35px" src="https://www.flaticon.com/svg/static/icons/svg/845/845938.svg">

 A program to edit and prettify all your Amazon Kindle highlights and export them as pdf, text, json or csv files.
-The program is very user friendly and simple to use, requires no instal
+The program is very user friendly and simple to use, requires no installation.

 ## Features